ashkonf/aig/README.md

     ```bash
     gai commit
     ```
 3. The tool will suggest a commit message.
 Review it and type 'y' to accept and commit.
 Use the `-y` flag to bypass the confirmation prompt.
+You can also use the `--date` flag to override the author date of the commit (e.g. `gai commit --date="2025-01-01 12:00:00"`).

 The first time `gai commit` is run, it will install pre-commit hooks if they have not been installed already.

+### `gai stash`

+Generates a stash message based on your unstaged changes.

+1. Make changes to your tracked files.
+2. Run the command:
+    ```bash
+    gai stash
+    ```
+3. The tool will suggest a stash message.
+Review it and type 'y' to accept and stash.
+Use the `-y` flag to bypass the confirmation prompt.

 ### `gai log`